Social Policy (JH)

 Pathways

-The pathways available are Single Honours, Major with Minor and Joint Honours.
+The pathways available are Single Honours, Major with Minor subjects and Joint Honours.
 There may also be an opportunity to take this subject up as a New Minor Subject from second year.

 Graduate skills and career opportunities

 The range of employment opportunities in the area of social and public policy continues to expand.
-This is a particularly relevant degree for those interested in pursuing a career in the formulation of policy in the public sector, community development and voluntary/ non-profit sectors.
-Graduates of Social Policy at Trinity have secured employment as social researchers, policy analysts government advisors and journalists recruited by companies such as Eurodesk (Brussels Link), the Web Summit, Inner City Organisation Network, Focus Ireland, Migrant Rights Centre, the public service, and various education facilities, to name but a few.
+This is a particularly relevant degree for those interested in pursuing a career in the formulation of policy in the public sector, community development and voluntary / non-profit sectors.
+Graduates of Social Policy at Trinity have secured employment as social researchers, policy analysts government advisors and journalists recruited by companies such as Eurodesk (Brussels Link), Web Summit, Inner City Organisation Network, Focus Ireland, Migrant Rights Centre, the public service, and various education facilities, to name but a few.
 The course also provides a solid foundation for specialist postgraduate courses in the areas of social research, social policy and social work.

 Your degree and what you’ll study

-First year
+First year and second year

 In first year you will take introductory modules in Social Policy Concepts and Social Policy in Action and skills based modules on Accessing and Reviewing Scholarly Literature in the field of Social Policy as well as a module in Critical Analysis and Argument Development.

-Third year
+Third year and forth year

-The choice of modules available in third year typically includes modules such as: Youth and Society; Conceptualisations of Gender Based Violence; Leading Human Service Organisations and a research methods module covering statistical analysis, documentary and policy analysis as well as qualitative research skills.
-Again in third year, student have the option to take modules from other programmes across the university under the Approved Module and Trinity Electives model.
+The choice of modules available in third year typically includes modules such as: Global Social Policy; Youth and Society; Aging and Intergenerational Relations; and Policy Issues in Human Services.
+Again in third year, student have the option to take modules from other programmes across the university.
 Third year students also have the option to study abroad in a European or international university.

-The choice of modules available in fourth year typically includes: Poverty, Inequality and Redistribution; Ageing Societies; Families, Reproduction and Social Policy; Disability and Global Human Rights.
-In the final year you will research and write a Capstone project on a topic of your choice under one-to-one supervision from a member of our School.
+The choice of modules available in fourth year typically includes: Eco-Social Policy; Disability and Global Human Rights; Regulating Reproductive Bodies; and a research methods module covering statistical analysis, documentary and policy analysis as well as qualitative research skills.
+In the final year you will research and write a Capstone project on a topic of your choice under supervision from a member of our School.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details